tpiha/barecv/README.md

 # TinyCV

-Online CV service written in Go.
+Online CV service and CV generator written in Go.